 mentors: Antonio Rangel and Brenden Eum

 Abstract.
-A large body of work has shown that choice accuracy and reaction time in simple binary choices (e.g., apple vs. orange) are well described by sequential integration models such as the Drift-Diffusion-Model (DDM), which explains decisions are made by sampling noisy signals in the brain and fusing them over time to make the best decision.
-The goal of this project is to if noise changes choice accuracy and reaction time using data from simple choice experiments in which subjects make repeated binary choices over stimuli.
+A large body of work has shown that choice accuracy and reaction time in simple binary choices (e.g., apple vs. orange) are well described by sequential integration models such as the Drift-Diffusion-Model (DDM).
+In these models, noisy value samples are integrated over time in order to make a choice, and the quality of the choices decreases with the amount of noise.
+The goal of this project is to investigate if the amount of noise in the choice process decreases with experience, using data from simple choice experiments in which subjects make repeated binary choices over pairs of snack foods.
 The test is based on the predictions of the DDM.
 If noise decreases with the number of times an option has been evaluated over the course of the experiment, then choice accuracy should increase with the number of times the options have been encountered previously, and the reaction time curves should become steeper with previous experience.
 We tested these two predictions in two different datasets using hierarchical logistical regression for the choice data, and hierarchical linear regression for the reaction time data.
 We found no significant impact of previous experience on either choice accuracy or reaction times, which suggests that the noise in the value sampling process does not decrease over the course of a typical experiment, consisting of several hundred trials.

 Introduction

 A large body of work suggest that simple binary choices (such as, apple vs. orange) are made by repeatedly sampling and integrating noisy measures of value in the brain’s decision-making circuits, in order to estimate which option is best and make a final decision (Krajbich, Armel, & Rangel, 2010).
 The fact that the value samples are noisy implies that the choice process is noisy, and the larger the sampling noise the larger the amount of randomness in choice.
-The algorithmic nature of these choices has been shown to be well described by sequential integration models such as the Drift-Diffusion-Model, or (DDM).
-A variant of the DDM is aDDM, or attentional Drift-Diffusion Model.
-The model posits fixation as an impact of how attention is important for the process of fusing noisy measures, particularly how attention to one option increases the likelihood of that option being chosen (Krajbich et al., 2010; Smith & Krajbich, 2018).
+The algorithmic nature of these choices has been shown to be well described by sequential integration models such as the Drift-Diffusion-Model (DDM).

 An open question in the neuroeconomics literature is to understand how the choice algorithm changes with experience.
-One natural hypothesis is that as subjects gain experience in evaluating options, the noise of the sampling process should decrease, with a concomitant gain improvement in the choice process.
+One natural hypothesis is that as subjects gain experience in evaluating options, the noise in the decision process should decrease, with a concomitant gain improvement in the decision quality.

 A natural hypothesis about how experience affects simple choices comes from the DDM.
 A critical parameter of the model is the size of the noise in the value sampling process.
 In this project we use experimental data on simple food choices to test the hypothesis that the amount of sampling noise decreases as subjects become more familiar with the choice stimuli.